Love Yourself: Tear: Background and release

 Love Yourself: Tear was first announced on April 16, 2018, following the release of a nine-minute short film entitled "Euphoria: Theme of Love Yourself 起 Wonder" on April 5.
-The video included a new single, also named "Euphoria", recorded as a solo by member Jungkook.
-The song was produced by DJ Swivel, Candace Nicole Sosa, Bang Si-hyuk, Supreme Boi, Adora, and BTS' leader RM, and was complimented for its synth-pop style and tropical house elements.
+The video included a new song, also named "Euphoria", recorded as a solo by member Jungkook.
+The song was produced by DJ Swivel, Candace Nicole Sosa, Bang Si-hyuk, Supreme Boi, Melanie Fontana, Adora, and BTS' leader RM, and was complimented for its synth-pop style and tropical house elements.
 Tear was designed as a follow-up to BTS' 2017 EP Love Yourself: Her, with "Euphoria" serving to connect the two releases.

 On May 6, the trailer for the album, featuring a new song entitled "Singularity", was released.
 The neo-soul solo was performed by member V, and serves as the intro track for the album.
 "Singularity" was produced by British composer Charlie J. Perry, with lyrics also provided by RM.
 The trailer was described as having a sensual, dream-like atmosphere, and was praised for its use of symbolism and contrast.
 Blanca Méndez of Spin called V's performance in the video "rich" and "expressive", describing it as having a "quiet confidence".
 The song itself was described as having a haunting tune, and containing jazz elements and themes of desperation.
 Promotional concept photos presenting four different themes were released on May 8, for the "O" and "R" versions, and May 10 for the "Y" and "U" versions.
 The official track list of eleven songs was released on May 13, revealing a second collaboration with Steve Aoki, as well as a track titled "Airplane pt.2", said to be an extension of J-Hope's song "Airplane" from his mixtape Hope World.
 The song "Anpanman" is based on the Japanese manga superhero of the same name.

 On May 14, the first video teaser for what was revealed to be the first single, "Fake Love", was released via Big Hit's official YouTube channel.
 The song has been described as "an emo, hip hop genre track with a grunge rock guitar sound & groovy trap beat that creates an odd gloominess", and lyrics that "clearly represent the theme of the album by realizing that a love that was thought to be fated was actually a lie".
 The Billboard Music Awards released a short, sneak peek clip from the music video on May 15, which showed part of the new choreography and teased a line from the song's chorus, "I'm so sick of this fake love".
 Big Hit released the second and final video teaser on May 16.
 On May 18, the album was released, along with the music video for "Fake Love".